 To learn and share lessons about how vector control trial sites in Sub-Saharan Africa can achieve and sustain GLP certification

-The CRU aim is to systematically document how vector control capacity was developed at the PAMVERC-KCMUCo trial site, including identifying the enablers and barriers that influenced the development of capacity to achieve GLP certification, and how these were leveraged or overcome.
+The CCR aim is to systematically document how vector control capacity was developed at the PAMVERC-KCMUCo trial site, including identifying the enablers and barriers that influenced the development of capacity to achieve GLP certification, and how these were leveraged or overcome.
 The research will generate a case study of the PAMVERC-KCMUCo site, using key informant interviews, observation at the facility, and a review of documentation.
-CRU will conduct a high-level review of the progress of other vector control trial sites towards GLP certification, and map the barriers and enablers at these sites, comparing to those at PAMVERC-KCMUCo.
+CCR will conduct a high-level review of the progress of other vector control trial sites towards GLP certification, and map the barriers and enablers at these sites, comparing to those at PAMVERC-KCMUCo.
 Opportunities for translation of learning across sites both regarding achieving GLP certification will be identified to ensuring that GLP certification is sustainable.

 The programme will run from January 2018 until December 2019.